U.S. calls Russia deployment of planes to Venezuela 'reckless escalation'

 Maduro has denounced the sanctions as U.S. intervention and maintains diplomatic backing from Russia, China and Cuba.

-(Reporting by Lesley Wroughton in Washington and Brian Ellsworth in Caracas; Additional reporting by Luc Cohen in Caracas; Editing by Susan Thomas, Tom Brown and Lisa Shumaker)
+(Reporting by Lesley Wroughton in Washington and Brian Ellsworth in Caracas; Additional reporting by Luc Cohen and Angus Berwick in Caracas, and Phil Stewart in Washington, and Tom Balmforth, Katya Golubkova in Moscow; Editing by Susan Thomas, Tom Brown and Lisa Shumaker)